trezzuri/erpnext-docs/docs/en/setting-up/setting-up-taxes.md

 One of the primary motivators for compulsory use of accounting tools is the calculation of taxes.
-ERPNext allows you to make configurable tax templates that you can apply to your sales or purchase transactions.
+SOMA allows you to make configurable tax templates that you can apply to your sales or purchase transactions.